woweh/ifcguid/README.md

 Microsoft GUIDs are mixed endian, while standard UUIDs are sequentially encoded in big-endian.
 See [Wikipedia Universally unique identifier > Endianness](https://en.wikipedia.org/wiki/Universally_unique_identifier#Endianness).
 This package produces IFC GUIDs that are compatible with Microsoft GUIDs.
-When converting an IFC GUID to a UUID using this package, the resulting UUID will be in the mixed-endian format used by Microsoft GUIDs.
+When converting an IFC GUID to a UUID using this package, the resulting UUID will match Microsoft GUIDs.
 This approach ensures compatibility with existing CAD and BIM software.